Effective Date: 07/01/2020

 - If a system exists to track the time employees charge to the grant, include a summary of the time contributed by each employee, itemized by grant.

-To document the costs of contractors, other direct costs, and administrative costs, receipts need to be kept.
+To document the costs of contractors, services, other direct costs, and administrative costs, receipts need to be kept.
 Receipts must be itemized so the reasonableness of the expense, as compared with the amount paid for similar government work in other programs, can be evaluated.
+Receipts or invoices to include the following information:

 For administrative costs, an itemized “budget to actuals” annual financial report is to be maintained.
 Administrative costs not allocable to the grant, or based upon a percentage times the total budget amount, are not allowable and will be excluded from the reconciliation process.